Trump International Golf Links Scotland: Course Review, Green Fees, Tee Times, Key Info

 From the par-3 3rd where the beach is revealed just yards behind the putting surface to the stunning 14th where the elevated tee looks down upon a sweeping fairway forging through the dunes, this is a stirring and hugely memorable layout.

-It’s a course where simply walking the beautifully maintained pathways through the dunes is enjoyable and good golf would be merely a bonus.
+Simply walking the fairways is enjoyable but playing golf over them is something special.
+I particularly love the grass pathways from greens to tees.
 The work done on the bunkering has further enhanced the aesthetics and it really is a visually stunning golf course.
 Off course, the clubhouse is more understated than you might imagine and the practice facilities are second to none – the short game area is a work of art.

-Several lovely views out to the North Sea.
-Built over oodles of dune filled land providing a very private experience.
 As with all the very top courses, it is a seriously difficult technical challenge.
 Best to aim for middle of the greens for approach shots and then worry about the putting.
-And pray for calm conditions
+And pray for calm conditions….

 Trump International Golf Links Scotland Location